 “What?”
 I asked.

 “I think he was watching some nature show one day when he heard this bird call, and he began mimicking it.
 He hasn’t stopped since,” she said.
 She smiled.
-“It’s the call he makes when he’s hungry.
+“It’s the call he makes throughout the day, but especially when he’s hungry.
 You never get used to it.”

-These bird calls, these shrieks are difficult to describe, but the adjoining room we stood in, was an attached a shed that I figured to be about the size of a football field without sidelines, and that shriek echoed off every wall.
+These birdcalls, these shrieks are difficult to describe, but the adjoining room we stood in, was an attached tin shed that I figured to be about the size of a football field without sidelines, and that shriek echoed off every tin wall.
 The first couple of shrieks caused me a start.
 I didn’t know how long this woman had been at the school, or how long Toby Smith had been at the school during her tenure, but one would think that she would’ve become accustomed to it.
 Over time, one would think she might have become so accustomed to it that she talked through it.
-She didn’t in the moments we spoke.
-As she said, she didn’t appear used to it.
+She didn’t.
+In the moments we spoke, it startled her as much as it did me.
+As she said, she never got used to it.

-The next time the call rang out, interrupting my conversation with the teacher, I put a hand to the heart and whispered, “Geez, that was a loud one.”
+The next time the call rang out, interrupting my conversation with the teacher, she put a hand to her heart and said, “Geez, that was a loud one.
+He must be getting hungrier.”

-I imagined that if a prehistoric man heard such a shriek, he would run.
+If a prehistoric man heard such a shriek, he would run.
 He wouldn’t look back.
 He wouldn’t attempt to source it.
-He would assume that if he paused in anyway, he might have talons sink into his shoulders, and the only thing his loved ones would remember were the prehistoric man’s shrieks as he went airborne, only to land in a nest of hungry wide-mouthed youth.
+He might fear that if he paused in anyway, he might have talons sink into his shoulders, and the only thing his loved ones would remember were the prehistoric man’s shrieks as he went airborne, only to land in a nest of hungry wide-mouthed youth.

 The shrieks were not consistent in intensity either.
-They appeared to gain strength in the short time I stood in that shed.
+They appeared to gain strength in the short time I stood in that shed, as the teacher said when he gets hungrier.

-At some point, and my memory deletes moments that might have occurred between, for in my memory these moments were concurrent, Toby Smith began pushing a lunchroom-sized table into another table and onto a third table that was pushing into the thigh of the teacher I spoke with moments before.
+At some point, and my memory deletes all moments between, Toby Smith began pushing a lunchroom-sized table into another table and onto a third table that was pushing into the thigh of the teacher I spoke with moments before.
 Frustration appeared to fuel Toby’s anguished, and more frequent, shrieks.

 “What’s going on?”
 I asked this teacher.